 It’s October which which means seasonal events like Halloween and Bonfire Night are creeping our way, plus the huge countdown to Christmas.
 But first on the agenda for autumn has to be Halloween.
 Whether you’re doing it for the ‘gram or just absolutely love getting your carve on, there are a number of pumpkin patches near Glasgow you can visit this autumn.
 From the start of October through to Halloween, pumpkin patches near Glasgow will not only be brimming with pumpkins but also plenty of activities to get involved in from carving to photoshoots with your produce.
 Check out the best pumpkin patches near Glasgow where you can pick your own pumpkins here.

-6. Help save the fictional world of Glasglopolis in this year’s new GlasGLOW outdoor show
+6. Time travel to The Land That Time Forgot in this year’s new GlasGLOW outdoor show

 As part of Fever’s Candlelight Concert series, music fans will be able to enjoy a special Halloween edition, which will see tracks from famous movies performed within the spooky, candlelit setting.
 Expect to hear the scores of Jaws, Corpse Bride, Edward Scissorhands, The Shining and so much more at the special concert, but this time, as you’ve never heard them before.
 Get tickets here.